This post may contain affiliate links. Please read our privacy policy.

 If you want one boilerplate marinade for the summer, this is it.
-With this 5-ingredient mixture you’ll be turning basic chicken breasts into a meal you’d be happy to serve your family and just about anyone who might stop by on a warm summer night.
-The marinade is also great paired with shrimp and fish, even pork, and it will last for at least 5 days in the fridge.
+With this 5-ingredient marinade (including this olive oil!), you’ll be turning basic chicken breasts (or whatever you’re cooking!) into a meal you’d be happy to serve your family and just about anyone who might stop by on a warm summer night.

 Best Marinade for Grilled Chicken